Hurricane Florence: Travel Begins To Snarl As Storm Closes In

 Some airports are already closed, others may cease operations Thursday, and American and other airlines are moving their planes to higher and drier ground.

-"They're very expensive pieces of machinery and high tech aircraft that we do not want to have near any type of storms with high winds that could possibly damage that equipment," Feinstein says, adding that local airport authorities also don't want airplanes left at gates or on the tarmac when the hurricane hits, because they could add to damage and debris and hinder clean up and recovery efforts.
+"They're very expensive pieces of machinery and high-tech aircraft that we do not want to have near any type of storms with high winds that could possibly damage that equipment," Feinstein says, adding that local airport authorities also don't want airplanes left at gates or on the tarmac when the hurricane hits, because they could add to damage and debris and hinder cleanup and recovery efforts.

 Feinstein notes that with the hurricane's change of direction to a more southerly track Wednesday, it appears Florence no longer poses a threat to Charlotte, one of American's busiest hubs, minimizing the impact on the airline's operations there.

 Still, there are several other North and South Carolina airports in the storm's path.
-American, Delta, Southwest, United, and others will likely be cancelling hundred more flights through the weekend.
+American, Delta, Southwest, United, and others will likely be canceling hundred more flights through the weekend.

-When flight operations can resume again will depend on how long Florence sticks around, and forecasters predict it could sit and drench areas of the Carolinas with a huge deluge of rainwater over a couple of days.
+When flight operations can resume will depend on how long Florence sticks around, and forecasters predict it could sit and drench areas of the Carolinas with a deluge of rainwater over a couple of days.

 "That is a concern our team of meteorologists has — if it stalls and how much rain could possibly fall within a certain period of time," says Feinstein, adding concerns that there could be "massive flooding of runways and other infrastructure."